HaxeLocalizeJP/HaxeManual/output/HaxeManual/ebook/content.md

 ```

-`haxe.ds.Vector` is implemented as an abstract type ([Abstract](types-abstract)) over a native array implementation for given target and can be faster for fixed-size collections, because the memory for storing its elements is pre-allocated.
+`haxe.ds.Vector` is implemented as an abstract type ([抽象型(abstract)](types-abstract)) over a native array implementation for given target and can be faster for fixed-size collections, because the memory for storing its elements is pre-allocated.

 <a id="std-List"></a>
 ## 10.2.3 List